apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Cleveland Cavaliers @ Boston Celtics Game 1 | #NBAplayoffs presented by Google Pixel Live Scoreboard**
+**Boy Scouts of America changes name to Scouting America in rebrand**

-You can read more about it [here](https://families.google.com/service-restricted).
+You can read more about it [here](https://www.washingtonpost.com/nation/2024/05/07/boy-scouts-name-change-scouting-america/).

 ## Requirements
 - Python 3.8